 The nine-time GRAMMY winner continues his busy 2017, performing with his wife Lani Hall during the release week of The Christmas Wish (9/29 via Herb Alpert Presents).
 It’s his first holiday album in five decades and his second album this year.

 Following a summer tour featuring some of their biggest shows yet – including a sold-out hometown performance at Brooklyn Steel – the Brooklyn orchestra-pop outfit plays the second leg of its US tour.
 The band’s latest album, Belong (Downtown/Interscope), has earned raves from Billboard (“mesmerizing”), TIME (“soaring”), NPR Music (“a band that has grown grander and more ambitious in every phase of its sound”) and more.

-Armed with a seductive blend of R&B, hip-hop and folk, as well as an alter ego, this young enigma hailing from Lost Springs demonstrates why he’s “the most mysterious man in music” (Ones To Watch) with his new concept album, Roadhouse 01 (Communion Records).
+Armed with a seductive blend of R&B, hip-hop and folk — as well as an alter ego — this young enigma hailing from Lost Springs demonstrates why he’s “the most mysterious man in music” (Ones To Watch).
+At this show, Rayman will preview his upcoming release, a “grunge” concept EP.

 The GRAMMY-winning and internationally acclaimed trumpeter from Ferguson, MO ponders the fears and frustrations of a divided country while yearning for justice and peace.
 The new album features all-star collaborators Gary Clark Jr., Bilal, Big K.R.I.T. and Pharoahe Monch, all taking cues from jazz, hip-hop, blues, rock, reggae and rap.

 Contact: Brooke Yen